Our children and young people will be physically, mentally and emotionally healthy.

 Substance Misuse Curriculum Framework

 Early initiation of substance use is a significant issue for children and young people across Tayside (Angus, Dundee and Perth and Kinross).
-Although SALSUS reports a decrease in the number of young people using alcohol and drugs, the results of Darlington surveys still suggest that 42% of young people in Dundee and 46% of young people in Perth and Kinross have smoked cigarettes, drunk alcohol or used illicit drugs on at least one occasion.
+Although SALSUS (Scottish Schools Adolescent Lifestyle and Substance use Survey) reports a decrease in the number of young people using alcohol and drugs, the results of Dartington surveys still suggest that 42% of young people in Dundee and 46% of young people in Perth and Kinross have smoked cigarettes, drunk alcohol or used illicit drugs on at least one occasion.